Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Introduction

-Our main result in Section \ref{CircularCase} gives a more explicit description to the Brown measure of $x_0+c_t$, using Hamilton--Jacobi method used in the recent paper \cite{DHKBrown}.
+Our main result in Section \ref{CircularCase} gives an explicit description to the Brown measure of $x_0+c_t$, using the Hamilton--Jacobi method used in the recent paper \cite{DHKBrown}.
 In this paper, the Brown measure of $x_0+c_t$ is computed as an absolutely continuous measure on $\R^2$.
 The density is computed explicitly; the density is not given as an integral over the time parameter.

-The operator $x_0+c_t$ is the limit in $\ast$-distribution of the random matrix model $X_N+Z_N(t)$ \cite[Theorem 2.2]{Voiculescu1991} where $X_N$ is an $N\times N$ self-adjoint deterministic matrix or random matrix classically independent of $Z_N$, with $x_0$ in the limit of $X_N$ in $\ast$-distribution.
-Applying the result of \'Sniady that the empirical eigenvalue distribution of $X_N+Z_N(t)$ almost surely converges weakly to the Brown measure of $x_0+c_t$, without computing the Brown measure of $x_0+c_t$ explicitly.
-(Apply \cite[second paragraph of Theorem 6]{Sniady2002} by taking his not-necessarily-normal random matrix $A^{(N)}$ as the $X_N$ here.)
+The operator $x_0+c_t$ is the limit in $\ast$-distribution (in the sense of~\eqref{eq:limitdistribution}) of the random matrix model $X_N+Z_N(t)$, by \cite[Theorem 2.2]{Voiculescu1991}, where $X_N$ is an $N\times N$ self-adjoint deterministic matrix or random matrix classically independent of $Z_N$, with $x_0$ in the limit of $X_N$ in $\ast$-distribution.
+On the level of Brown measure convergence, \'Sniady \cite{Sniady2002} showed that the empirical eigenvalue distribution of $X_N+Z_N(t)$ almost surely converges weakly to the Brown measure of $x_0+c_t$, without computing the Brown measure of $x_0+c_t$ explicitly.
+(Apply \cite[Theorem 6]{Sniady2002} by taking the not-necessarily-normal random matrix $A^{(N)}$ as the $X_N$ here.)
 Consequently, the result in this paper gives a formula for the weak limit of the empirical eigenvalue distribution of $X_N+Z_N(t)$.